Plautus: Surviving plays

 The play is set in Calydon in central Greece.
 A young man, Agorastocles, is in love with a slave-courtesan Adelphasium owned by a slave-dealer Lycus.
 He and his slave Milphio spot Adelphasium and her sister in the street and each try to win her over, but she rejects their overtures.
-Milphio suggests a plan to send Agorastocles' estate-manager Collybiscus to Lycus's house pretending to be a rich customer.
+Milphio suggests a plan to send Agorastocles's estate-manager Collybiscus to Lycus's house pretending to be a rich customer.
 Agorastocles brings some witnesses to observe Collybiscus taking a lot of money into the house.
 They trick Lycus into denying that any slave with money has come to the house, and Agorastocles threatens to take him to court.
 Lycus flees.
 Now a Carthaginian traveller comes to the town, speaking in Punic, looking for his two lost daughters, who had been captured in childhood by pirates.
 Hanno recognises Agorastocles from a monkey-bite scar as the son of his late cousin.
 He also discovers that Adelphasium and her sister are his daughters.
 There is a joyful reunion and Agorastocles declares that he will go back to Carthage with Hanno and the girls.